Anurag07-07/Learning_Devops/Docker/Readme.md

 ![alt text](image-18.png)

 in docker yaml is two services are writeen than they automatically connect to same network but we have to give the volume

+To run docker compose
+//It can come with docker desktop first install docker-compose and then run docker-compose up